greguezono/claude-config/commands/implement_plan.md

 - Verify previous work only if something seems off

 Remember: You're implementing a solution, not just checking boxes.
 Keep the end goal in mind and maintain forward momentum.
+Make no assumptions, if you are stuck and cannot resolve an ambiguity ask the user for clarification≥